Latias94/asset-importer/asset-importer-sys/README.md

 - `ASSIMP_DIR`: Path to an Assimp source tree to use when the `assimp` submodule is not present (builds from this directory).
 - `ASSET_IMPORTER_PACKAGE_DIR`: Use local prebuilt packages
+  - On Windows we publish both `-md` and `-mt` suffixed archives; the build script selects the right one automatically and falls back to the old name if not found.
 - `CMAKE_GENERATOR`: Override CMake generator (e.g., "Ninja")

 ## Platform Support